dasehigg/cloud-cybersecurity-lab/phase-1-environment-setup/README.md

-# Week 1: Environment Setup & Lab Preparation
+# Phase 1: Environment Setup & Lab Preparation

 This week focused on preparing the full development and security environment to support hands-on cloud cybersecurity projects.
 The goal was to ensure all necessary tools, accounts, and structure were in place for a smooth start to the lab journey.